On the Double Copy for Spinning Matter: Constructing the Lagrangians

 Thus the on-shell condition becomes $(p_{i}^{I})^{2}=p_{i}^{2}-m_{I}^{2}=0$ and, for $N=1$, this procedure is equivalent to the one described in the previous section.
 It generalizes it to more massive lines by imposing that the momenta of scalars of different flavour are orthogonal in the KK directions, i.e. $p_{i}^{(I)}\cdot p_{j}^{(J)}=p_{i}\cdot p_{j}$ for $I\neq J$.
 By integration on $T^{N}$ we find the corresponding massive action:

 which corresponds to a scalar QCD theory, with a sum over flavours $I$ implicit.
 Here the scalars inherit the adjoint representation from the higher-dimensional gluons.
-For one matter line we can drop the last term: The resulting theory has been double copied in \cite{Luna:2017dtq} and we will come back to it in Section \ref{two matter lines}.
-On the other hand, by keeping the last term we have a non-trivial contact interaction between flavours, which we will also double copy in the following subsections.
-Both theories can be used to construct a double copy and will be equivalent in the classical limit. \\ Finally, we can immediately write down the result of this procedure for chiral massless QCD with a flavour index $I$ (using \eqref{sigmad})
+For one matter line we can nevertheless take them in the fundamental representation (see sec. \ref{sec:s1W} below) and also drop the quartic term from the Lagrangian: The double copy of the resulting theory has been studied in \cite{Luna:2017dtq} and we will come back to it in Section \ref{two matter lines}.
+On the other hand, by keeping the last term we have a non-trivial contact interaction between flavours.
+In the massless case the double copy of this theory with itself corresponds to Einstein-YM as first observed in \cite{Chiodaroli:2014xia}.
+In our case we will be interested in the double copy of \eqref{scalarqcd} with the spin-1 theory constructed in the next subsection, leading to the $0\otimes 1$ gravitational theory.
+For two matter lines we shall see how the procedure applies both with and without the quartic interaction in \eqref{scalarqcd}, see sections \ref{321alt} and \ref{sec:casee} respectively.
+In the classical regime we also anticipate that this distinction is irrelevant and both cases can be regarded as equivalent. \\

+Finally, we note that we can also apply the reduction procedure to massless QCD in order to get the massive theory, as discussed previously from the amplitudes perspective.
+Using the splitting \eqref{sigmad} we obtain, after dropping some irrelevant KK modes,

-In $d=4$ and for a single matter-line, we note that this reproduces the fermion amplitudes of $\mathcal{N}=4$ SYM in the Coulomb branch.
+In $d=4$ and for a single fermion line, we note that this reproduces the fermion amplitudes of $\mathcal{N}=4$ SYM in the Coulomb branch.
 This will be useful for performing the double copy via the CHY-like formalism introduced in \cite{Cachazo:2018hqa,Geyer:2018xgb}, which we do in Appendix \ref{ap:chy}.